Fiserv/developer-studio-support/docs/search-and-all-apis.md

-# Search and All APIs
+# Search and Directory
-## Explore endpoints on All APIs
+## Explore endpoints in Directory
 Not sure which products apply to you?
-Look for the specific endpoint on All APIs.
+Look for the specific endpoint in Directory .
 We display our entire catalogue of endpoints on this page.
 You can narrow down your search by using our filter.
 Each endpoint takes you to its sandbox and documentation.

 ![search_allapis_1]